spacemeshos/product/product_plan.md

 4. [Spacemesh POST](https://github.com/spacemeshos/post) - A component implementing the proofs of space protocol used by Spacemesh full nodes.

-5. [Spacemesh Tap](tap.md) - Enables users to get Testnet Smesh for testing purposes.
+5. Automated testnet tap - enables users to get Testnet Smesh for testing purposes.

 6. Build go-spacemesh and a CLI wallet directly from source code and join the open testnet using them.